AutodeskGames/stingray-docs/source/interactive_help/deploying/package_for_windows.md

 1. In the interactive editor, open the **Deployer** panel to the Windows tab and enter the required information.
 (See below.)
 2. Click **Package Project for Windows**.

 The deployer creates an executable file for your app, named according to the title you set in the **Title** field.
-It copies this *.exe* file, along with all required *.dll* files and bundled data, to the location on your computer that you specify in the **Destination** field.
+It creates a self-extracting zip file containing this *.exe* file, along with all required *.dll* files and bundled data, and saves to the location on your computer that you specify in the **Destination** field.

-You can test or distribute your app by simply copying or zipping up this folder, or by packaging the folder contents into an installer.
+If **Self Extracting Zip** is unchecked, you can test or distribute your app by simply copying or zipping up the folder with the *.exe* file and the bundled data, or by packaging the folder contents into an installer.

 ## Additional runtime requirements